-These notes are derived from the 2016-2017 notes of the same name.
-Please see the first paragraph of that for its sources and major changes from earlier versions.
-Here, the main changes are that material about the passage from the discrete-time cyclic scenario to the continuous-time acyclic scenario is modified, cable equation material is added, and the point process section is expanded (moments of renewal densities added).
+These notes are derived from the 2016-2017 notes of the same name, and are intended to follow Linear Transformations and Group Representations.
+The main changes from the 2016-2017 notes are that material about the passage from the discrete-time cyclic scenario to the continuous-time acyclic scenario is modified, cable equation material is added, and the point process section is expanded (moments of renewal densities added).